 Air Jordan 12 ‘Nubuck’ (2003)

 The Air Jordan 12 ‘Nubuck’ is important for a variety of reasons, ‘University Blue’ accents aside.
 As the name suggests, they were the first 12s to swap out the silhouette’s prototypical leather build for nubuck construction.
-Outside of that, though, these also unofficially kicked off the ‘Black Friday’ footwear craze that manifests on the last Friday of November each and every year: they dropped on November 28 of 2003, and were Jordan Brand’s first-ever online exclusive.
+Outside of that, though, these also unofficially kicked off the ‘Black Friday’ footwear craze that manifests on the last Friday of November each and every year.
+They dropped on November 28, 2003, and were Jordan Brand’s first-ever online exclusive.

 Jordan Brand x Converse ‘The 2 That Started It All’ Pack (2017)

 The story behind 2017’s ‘The 2 That Started It All’ pack may be a bit of a farce (MJ rocked Pro Leathers and Pro Stars during his time in Chapel Hill, after all), but the Jordan Brand x Converse collaboration is still incredible and highly underrated.
 Not only did it include a retro of sorts of MJ’s very first PE, but it also included a special ‘UNC’ rendition of the cult classic Fastbreak – a shoe that he may not have laced up as a Tar Heel, but one that he did rock throughout the 1984 Olympics on his way to gold.
 The 2017 edition even added the iconic ‘Wings’ logo to the insoles, which came in the form of drop-in Lunarlon.